sdziallas/comp55/docs/labs/10-Timer.md

 ### Let's create a private variable ```numTimes``` that keeps track of how many times ```actionPerformed``` has been called

-It's important have a variable that keeps track of how many times ```actionPerformed``` has been called.
+It's important to have a variable that keeps track of how many times ```actionPerformed``` has been called.

 To do this in ```run()```,